Warwick Senators: Background

-The creation of Stirling Basketball Association began in the late 1960s when a group of 15–17-year-old boys from the Tuart Hill Junior Basketball Club formed a new club because there was no clear pathway for them to continue their basketball careers in the Western Australian Senior District Basketball Competition.
+The creation of the Stirling Basketball Association began in the late 1960s when a group of 15–17-year-old boys from the Tuart Hill Junior Basketball Club formed a new club because there was no clear pathway for them to continue their basketball careers in the Western Australian Senior District Basketball Competition.
 Introduced to the sport of basketball at Tuart Hill High School, the boys dominated the state's junior competitions through the 1960s and provided the bulk of the Western Australian junior state team representatives.
 At that time, Tuart Hill was a feeder club for the Perth Basketball Club, the leading senior club in Western Australian basketball.
-Limited selection meant that many boys would be left with the prospect of not having a senior career in basketball after dominating the sport in junior ranks.
+Limited selection meant that many boys would be left with the prospect of not having a senior career in basketball after dominating the sport in the junior ranks.
 Led by Alan Simmonds, a number of boys from Tuart Hill approached the state association and proposed that a new district association be formed called the Stirling Basketball Association.
 The Stirling proposal was based on the incorporation of the Tuart Hill Boys and Norths Girls junior basketball clubs.
-The proposal was accepted and Stirling Basketball Association was formed in 1971, providing a pathway for all Tuart Hill boys and Norths girls basketball players to enter the Western Australian Basketball Association senior competitions under the Stirling name.
+The proposal was accepted and the Stirling Basketball Association was formed in 1971, providing a pathway for all Tuart Hill boys' and Norths girls' basketball players to enter the Western Australian Basketball Association senior competitions under the Stirling name.

 Nicknamed the Senators, the inaugural Stirling 'A' Grade District men's team competed for the first time in the 1972 season.
 While Simmonds became the first Club President and team captain, Colin James from New South Wales became the team's first head coach.
-In just their third season, the Senators men reached their first ever grand final, where they lost 80–67 to Swan Districts.
+In 1974, the Senators men reached the grand final, where they lost to Swan Districts by 13 points.
 The following year, the team again made the grand final, this time winning 69–68 over Perth to claim their maiden premiership.
-Between 1974 and 1987, the Senators men competed in 10 A-Grade grand finals, where they won four premierships (1975, 1978, 1981 and 1982).
-Furthermore, the Senators women were also a force in the District Competition, as they won the inaugural women's A-Grade premiership in 1974 before competing in grand finals in 1977, 1981, 1982, 1984, 1985, 1987 and 1988, winning five titles (1974, 1981, 1984, 1985 and 1988).
+Between 1974 and 1987, the Senators men competed in ten A-Grade grand finals, where they won four premierships (1975, 1978, 1981 and 1982).
+Additionally, the Senators women competed in eight A-Grade grand finals, where they won five premierships (1974, 1981, 1984, 1985 and 1988).

 1978 proved a milestone year as the club was selected to represent Western Australia in the National Australian Club Championships.
 This competition was a precursor to the NBL.
 At the 1978 Australian Club Championships in Adelaide, the Senators were the surprise team of the championships.
 While expected to lose early in the qualifying rounds, the team reached the final to become the first Western Australian team to do so.
 There they lost to the highly-credentialed Nunawading Spectres led by Bill Palmer and Alan Black, despite leading by a point at half time.